MEET OUR TEAM

 Brett Enneking, PsyD

-Brett is currently a postdoctoral fellow in Clinical Psychology with the Leadership and Education in Neurodevelopmental and Related Disabilities (LEND) program at the Riley Child Development Center in Indianapolis, IN.
+Brett is completing a postdoctoral fellow in Clinical Psychology with the Leadership and Education in Neurodevelopmental and Related Disabilities (LEND) program at the Riley Child Development Center in Indianapolis, IN.
 She earned her PsyD in Clinical Psychology from University of Indianapolis.
-At Riley, Brett works as a member of an interdisciplinary team to provide diagnostic clarification and treatment recommendations for families of children with neurodevelopmental disabilities.
-She is also certified in Parent-Child Interaction Therapy (PCIT).
-Additionally, Brett is currently working on a research project aiming to better understand the extent to which children's neurodevelopmental needs are met following diagnosis, what factors may be related to a family's ability to meet needs, and common barriers to accessing needed care.

 Deni earned her Master's in Counseling Psychology from the University of Central Oklahoma.
 She is working on completing her doctoral requirements and plans to graduate from the University of Oklahoma this year with her Ph.D.
 She is currently working as a psychological technician.
 Upon completion of her dissertation, Deni will be working at a private practice in Oklahoma City.
 As a Post-doctoral Fellow, she will be working with children and adolescents doing therapy, PCIT, and psychological evaluations.
 She hopes to continue working in private practice, serving under-privileged populations f

 Lauren Winston, PhD, Post-Doctorate Fellow